plockaby/clone-push/README.md

 There are several flags that can be used to control the operation of push.
 These flags can all be passed to push like this:

-    push --set=no_tag=1 ...
+    NO_TAG=1 push ...

 The values "True" or "1" will enable setting and anything else will disable the setting.
-These flags can usually also be set with environment variables like
-this:

-    NO_TAG=1 push ...

 The other way to set this flags is permanently in the project's `.pushrc` file like this:

     env.no_tag = True
     env.no_tag = 1